Eagles Carolina Coliseum, Columbia, SC June 21, 1977

 Randy performed both “Take It To The Limit” and “Try And Love Again” at this show.
 According to the review, his high note in TITTL was “nothing short of amazing…and about three octaves above any sound human beings are usually able to sing.”

-The day before, the band played a game of softball against radio and record company personnel.
+The Eagles played the Municipal Auditorium in Nashville on June 23rd, 1977.
+Andrew Gold opened.
+The day before, on June 22nd, the band played a game of softball against radio and record company personnel.

 Randy’s yellow and white “Party Plane” shirt (photos courtesy of Jennifer Meisner):